Bloom Filters in Adversarial Environments: Model and Problem Definitions

 \section{Model and Problem Definitions}

-Our model considers a universe $U$ of elements, and a subset $S \subset U$.
-We denote the size of $U$ by $u$, and the size of $S$ by $n$.
-For the security parameter we use $\lambda$ (sometimes we omit the explicit use of the security parameter and assume it is polynomial in $n$).
-We consider mostly the static problem, where the set is fixed throughout the lifetime of the data structure.
-We note that the lower bounds imply the same bounds for the dynamic case and the cryptographic upper bound (\Cref{thm:no-owf}) can be adapted to the dynamic case.
+In our model, we are given a universe $U = [u]$ of elements, and a subset $S \subset U$ of size $n$.
+For simplicity of presentation, we consider mostly the static problem, where the set is fixed throughout the lifetime of the data structure.
+In the dynamic setting, the Bloom filter is initially empty, and the user can add elements to the set in between queries.
+We note that the lower bounds imply the same bounds for the dynamic case and the cryptographic upper bound (\Cref{thm:no-owf}) actually works in the dynamic case as well.

-A Bloom filter is a data structure that is composed of a setup algorithm and a query algorithm $\BB=(\BB_1,\BB_2)$.
-The setup algorithm $\BB_1$ is randomized, gets as input a set $S$, and outputs a compressed representation of it $\BB_1(S)=\M$.
-To denote the representation $\M$ on a set $S$ with random string $r$ we write $\BB_1(S;r)=M^S_r$ and its size in bits is denoted as $|\M^S_r|$.
+A Bloom filter is a data structure $\BB=(\BB_1,\BB_2)$ composed of a setup algorithm $\BB_1$ (or ``build'') and a query algorithm $\BB_2$ (or ``query'').
+The setup algorithm $\BB_1$ is randomized, gets as input a set $S$, and outputs $\BB_1(S)=\M$ which is a compressed representation of the set $S$.
+To denote the representation $\M$ on a set $S$ with random string $r$ we write $\BB_1(S;r)=M^S_r$; its size in bits is denoted as $|\M^S_r|$.

 The query algorithm answers membership queries to $S$ given the compressed representation $\M$.
-Usually in the literature, the query algorithm is deterministic and cannot change the representation.
-In this case we say $\BB$ has a \emph{steady representation}.
+That is, it gets an input $x$ from $U$ and answers with 0 or 1.
+(The idea is that the answer is 1 only if $x \in S$, but there may be errors.)
+Usually, in the literature, the query algorithm is deterministic and cannot change the representation.
+In this case, we say $\BB$ has a \emph{steady representation}.
 However, we also consider Bloom filters where their query algorithm is \emph{randomized} and can change the representation $\M$ after each query.
-In this case we say that $\BB$ has an \emph{unsteady representation}.
+In this case, we say that $\BB$ has an \emph{unsteady representation}.
 We define both variants.

 \begin{definition}[Steady-representation Bloom filter] Let $\BB=(\BB_1,\BB_2)$ be a pair of polynomial-time algorithms where $\BB_1$ is a randomized algorithm that gets as input a set $S$ and outputs a representation, and $\BB_2$ is a deterministic algorithm that gets as input a representation and a query element $x \in U$.
-We say that $\BB$ is an $(n,\eps)$-Bloom filter (with a steady representation) if for any set $S \subset U$ of size $n$ it holds that: \begin{enumerate} \item Completeness: For any $x \in S$: $\Pr[\BB_2(\BB_1(S),x) = 1] = 1$ \item Soundness: For any $x \notin S$: $\Pr[\BB_2(\BB_1(S),x) = 1] \le \eps$, \end{enumerate} where the probabilities are over the setup algorithm $\BB_1$. \end{definition}
+We say that $\BB$ is an $(n,\eps)$-Bloom filter (with a steady representation) if for all sets $S$ of size $n$ in a suitable universe $U$ it holds that: \begin{enumerate} \item Completeness: For any $x \in S$: $\Pr[\BB_2(\BB_1(S),x) = 1] = 1$ \item Soundness: For any $x \notin S$: $\Pr[\BB_2(\BB_1(S),x) = 1] \le \eps$, \end{enumerate} where the probabilities are over the setup algorithm $\BB_1$. \end{definition}